+Anaheim, California, 2005

-Anaheim, California August 10, 2005 /s/ Jack Johnson Jack Johnson President and Chief Executive Officer
+Jack Johnson President and Chief Executive Officer

 YOUR VOTE IS VERY IMPORTANT REGARDLESS OF THE NUMBER OF SHARES YOU OWN.
 PLEASE READ THE ATTACHED PROXY STATEMENT CAREFULLY, COMPLETE, SIGN AND DATE THE ENCLOSED PROXY CARD AS PROMPTLY AS POSSIBLE AND RETURN IT IN THE ENCLOSED ENVELOPE.